AppertaFoundation/oe_installer/README.md

 2. From a terminal window, change to your home directory.
 Run: cd ~
 3. Clone OpenEyes/oe_installer to a directory of your choice.
 Run: git clone https://github.com/openeyes/oe_installer.git ~/openeyes
 4. Create the virtual server from your project directory.
 Run: cd ~/openeyes && vagrant up
-4. Once built (approx. 5 minutes), run: vagrant ssh
+5. Once built (approx. 5 minutes), run: vagrant ssh
-5. From within the vagrant box, run the following commands:
+6. From within the vagrant box, run the following commands:
-  i. sudo /vagrant/install/install-system.sh release/1.12
+  i. sudo /vagrant/install/install-system.sh
   ii. sudo /vagrant/install/install-oe.sh
-6. Checkout the desired branch.
-Run oe-checkout xxxxx (see Default development tools for details)
-7. Update the database using oe-migrate (see Default development tools for details)
 </pre>

 At this point you should have a fully working OpenEyes server, reachable at localhost:8888 or 192.168.90.100 You can follow the sections below on [Default development tools](#default-development-tools) and [Additional development tools](#additional-development-tools) should you need them.

 #### Installing for Windows 7 or later
+<b>IMPORTANT:</b> For this installer to run, the vagrant up command must be issued from a command window with elevated priviledges (admin command prompt).
+This is due to a limitation with VirtualBox not being able to create symbolic links to shared folders unless it has admin rights.
+Failure to do this will result in unpredictable consequences!

 <b>NOTE:</b> These instructions assume you are installing in to a directory called C:\openeyes on the host.
 You may change this
 path as you see fit.
 However, please note that Windows struggles with filenames longer than 275 characters on file shares, so